mbarbetti/optunapi/README.md

 Such design raises a security issue since anyone can submit a request to the server or catch its response, opening the system to cyberattack.

-A possible solution to this issue relies on the _SSH protocol_.
+A possible solution to this issue relies on the SSH protocol.
 The idea is to set up the Optuna-server as a _private server_ (from the perspective of `REMOTE SERVER`) not directly visible from the outside (`LOCAL CLIENT`’s perspective).
 This configuration, schematically represented in the sketch below, allows a _local client_ to still access the _private server_ passing through the _remote server_